quidphp/routing/README.md

 ## Dependency
 **QuidPHP/Routing** has the following dependencies:
-- [quidphp/base](https://github.com/quidphp/base) | Quid\Base - PHP library that provides a large set of low-level static methods
+- [quidphp/base](https://github.com/quidphp/base) | Quid\Base - PHP library that provides a set of low-level static methods
 - [quidphp/main](https://github.com/quidphp/main) | Quid\Main - PHP library that provides a set of base objects and collections

 All dependencies will be resolved by using the [Composer](https://getcomposer.org) installation process.